A great amount of trust is placed in the doctor and medical staff when parents enter a hospital to give birth to their baby.

 - The baby suffered a trauma to the head during or immediately after delivery, causing damage leading to cerebral palsy.

 Chicago Birth Injury Law Firm

 Our birth injury lawyer can review your medical records regarding the prenatal care, admission, labor, and birth of your child to see if something could have been done to prevent this terrible illness.
 Your child with cerebral palsy will require a lifetime of special care and compensation from negligent medical staff will help in covering that expense.
-Call Willens Law Offices at (312) 957-4166 for a case evaluation.
+Call Willens & Baez at (312) 957-4166 for a case evaluation.